petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

 * The Product Card component is now ported to a JSP template to display product information.
-It hydrates and renders via CPContentListRenderer &rarr; CPContentListEntryRenderer.
+It hydrates and renders via `CPContentListRenderer` &rarr; `CPContentListEntryRenderer`.

   * The Product Publisher, Search Results, Compare widgets now use these rendering strategies.